MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 ---
-title: Create an Azure MySQL database using the Azure SDK libraries
+title: Create an Azure Database for MySQL - Flexible Server instance and database using the Azure SDK libraries
-description: Use the management libraries in the Azure SDK libraries for Python to create an Azure MySQL or PostgreSQL database. ms.date: 02/02/2024 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc
+description: Use the management libraries in the Azure SDK libraries for Python to create an Azure Database for MySQL or Azure Database for PostgreSQL database. ms.date: 02/02/2024 ms.topic: conceptual ms.custom: devx-track-python, py-fresh-zinc